ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [strutils]{.mod} module provides overloaded functions which use single characters as separators or which accepts a set of characters as separators, so we may split at space, tabulator, comma or semicolon with {\' \', \'\\t\', \',\', \';\'}.
+The [strutils] module provides overloaded functions which use single characters as separators or which accepts a set of characters as separators, so we may split at space, tabulator, comma or semicolon with {\' \', \'\\t\', \',\', \';\'}.
 And a function